zaboco/elm-and-react/README.md

 Some ways of integrating Elm with React & Redux, all in one app.
 [Demo](https://zaboco.github.io/elm-and-react/)

+This project was made as a sample for a meetup presentation at [React Bucharest](https://www.meetup.com/react-bucharest/).
+[Slides](https://speakerdeck.com/zaboco/elm-for-react-developers)

 <img src="img/demo-snapshot.png" width="300">

 #### React & Redux